TomasConari/React-And-Js-Exercises/README.md

-# React-and-Js-Exercises
+# React and Javascript Exercises

-In the folder "jsExercises," I have JavaScript exercises that we did to reinforce logic.
+In the folder "Javascript-Exercises" I have JavaScript exercises that we did to reinforce logic.

-In the folder "reactexercises" I have component exercises, which are explained in more detail in the README file located within the same folder.
+In the folder "React-Exercises" I have component exercises, which are explained in more detail in the README file located within the same folder.

 My Links: